code-423n4/2022-06-nested/README.md

 ### Ownership architecture [(see more)](#ownership--governance)

 _**Pull request:**_ [feat: OwnerProxy #116](https://github.com/NestedFi/nested-core-lego/pull/116)
-In order to complete the ownership architecture, we need the OwnerProxy contract in charge of executing scripts for the Timelock (run transactions atomically).
+In order to complete the ownership architecture, we needed an OwnerProxy contract in charge of executing scripts for the Timelock (run transactions atomically).

 ### Operators